laser cutting

 For thin plate stacked into a three-dimensional mold, laser cutting, the operator can use computer-aided design (CAD), computer-aided manufacturing (CAM) and other software combination of processing.

-This method effectively ensures the production and processing accuracy of such mechanical molds and reasonably simplifies their design and manufacturing process, resulting in higher production and processing efficiency.
+This method effectively ensures the accuracy of production and processing for such mechanical molds, while also reasonably simplifying their design and manufacturing process, resulting in higher production and processing efficiency.

 Direction of development

-Although laser cutting technology has been widely used in the modern manufacturing industry and offers significant application advantages, the industry’s development continues to progress.
+Although laser cutting technology has been widely adopted in the modern manufacturing industry, offering significant application advantages, its development continues to progress.

-As production and processing technology requirements improve, the application of laser cutting technology also needs further development.
+As production and processing technology requirements continue to improve, the application of laser cutting technology also requires further development.

 Through the practical application of laser cutting technology in the current manufacturing industry, certain shortcomings have been identified.

-Laser cutting equipment has a high cost, making it unaffordable for some small and medium-sized manufacturing enterprises.
+Laser cutting equipment is expensive, making it unaffordable for some small and medium-sized manufacturing enterprises.

 Furthermore, the overall operation and control of this technology still have significant room for improvement.